corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 ]
 ```

-Data from these tables will be recorded as part of the snapshot process and later deleted from the vault, but will not be exported to permanent archive.
+Data from these tables will be recorded as part of the snapshot process and later deleted from the vault, but will not be exported to the permanent archive.

 Tables should should be excluded from the archive process can be registered using the properties `excludeTransactionTables` and `excludeAttachmentTables`.